Blue Light vs CaffeineJune 28, 2017

 Key Insight: Have you heard the statistic that most smokers do not actually get lung cancer?
 Examples of the risk not affecting some, does not mean that we can rule out the risk altogether.
 It typically means that someone simply got lucky!

-In Conclusion: Risk factors might not rear their ugly heads today, tomorrow or the next day, but they definitely do exist.
+Bottom Line: Risk factors might not rear their ugly heads today, tomorrow or the next day, but they definitely exist.
 It is not a guarantee that you will be afflicted by these problems, but it does put you “at risk” – and that can be, and should be, a scary thing that we want to minimize.

-There are many people who are hyperthyroid, and they do not have the classic symptoms that you might expect:
+There are many people who are hyperthyroid, and they do not have the classic symptoms that you might expect they are actually: